Rick0514/orbcalib/README.md

 2. windows in viewer(pangolin or opencv) should be binded to different names.

 Keep in mind that we try to keep ORBSLAM3 untouched just like the original code.

+### Advantages Compared with [2]

+0. Easiest installation.
+1. Nearly non-intrusive to [3] with software enginearing.
+2. Ideas of [1] are all implemented at folder ```/calib```, much more organized than [2].
+3. Seems to be more robust than [2] based on my two simulation datasets.
+4. Play bag once and run calib forever leveraging the Atlas module provided by [3]

 ### Ref.